DarkCaster/OpenWrt-1505-Custom/README.md

 ## Glibc changes (for glibc builds)

-* glibc source revision is updated to newer version
+* glibc source is updated to newer revision from 2.21 tree.
 * Added various patches for secuirity fixes, minor performance improvements.
   Added some fixes from openSUSE GNU/Linux distribution.